What Treaty means, why it matters and how we can can play a part

 The Assembly is made up of Indigenous representatives elected by their communities.
 Members are elected by their communities to speak up for their rights, ideas and priorities on the journey to Treaty.

+We recognise the historical and ongoing destruction of nature across Victoria and Australia.
+The impact this has had on Aboriginal and Torres Strait Islanders’ connection to Country is unacceptable.
 To create a liveable, equitable world, there must be a structural change to how government and communities approach policies that effect nature and First Nations connection to Country.
-Treaty is a core part of this change.

 Our vision is a Victoria with a natural web of life that is protected, respected and enjoyed by all.
 To fulfil this vision, we need improved and respectful systems for listening to and understanding First Nation communities and their connection to Country.

-Together, we can create a future where First Peoples’ voices are heard, rights are respected, and justice is realised for generations past and those to come.
+Together, we can create a future where First Peoples’ voices are heard, rights are respected, and justice is realised for generations been and those to come.

 Victoria has cleared and settled on more of its original forests, grasslands and wetlands than any other Australian state.
 It’s hard to comprehend and yet it could not be more important to try.